imagekitio/docs-keep-a-changelog/api-reference/media-api/purge-cache.md

 ### Response structure and status code

-In case of error, you will get an [error code](../api-introduction/#error-codes) along with the error message.
+In case of an error, you will get an [error code](../api-introduction/#error-codes) along with the error message.
 On success, you will receive a `200` status code with the request ID returned in the JSON-encoded response body.

-`requestId` can be used to fetch the status of submitted purge request.
+`requestId` can be used to fetch the status of the submitted purge request.

 ### Purge Cache for Multiple Files